balb/SpaceBusDriver/SPECIFICATION.md

 All visual assets are generated programmatically (procedurally) at runtime.
 - **Background:** A black void with small, white, randomly placed rectangles representing stars, filling the entire game world.
 - **Space Bus:** A yellow rectangular body with a light blue "cockpit" section.
-- **Thruster Effect:** A yellow particle trail is emitted from the back of the bus when the player accelerates forward.
 - **Alien:** A green circle with a smaller black circle for an eye.
 - **Passenger:** A blue character with a circular head and a rectangular body.
 - **Planets:**